Neubias-WG5/neubiaswg5-utilities/README.md

 This functions sets up the execution environment of a workflow by creating necessary folders and by downloading the input data, or simply checking that this data is already present in the expected folder.

+The data is returned in a format that depends on the problem class, the dimensionality of the problem and whether or not the dataset is downloaded from a BIAFLOWS instance.
+In general, input (or ground truth) images will be returned as Cytomine models if the dataset is downloaded.
+Otherwise (if `--nodownload` was used), their absolute path is returned as string.
+See below for more details.

 Parameters:

 * `problemclass` (type: `str`): the problem class of the workflow for which the env must be setup.